DevMilk/Gemerator/README.md

 Images resized to 30x30 shape.
 I used sigmoid function for bottleneck and linear function for other layers, also used "adamax" as optimizer and "mean squared error" for loss function which is suitable for image.

+If neuron count in bottleneck is low, generated images are more similiar to dimentionally reduced images of real gem images.
+If high then dimentionally reduced images are more similiar to real gem images but generated gem images contains more edges etc. so looks less pure.

+Generating images can be done by Variational Autoencoders and Generative Adversarial Neural Network.
+But autoencoders can be used for noise reduction for images, deepfakes, dimensional reduction and also for calculating difference between trained features and given input image.

 ------------------------------

 Training loss plot: